ArchipelagoMW/Archipelago/worlds/marioland2/docs/en_Super Mario Land 2.md

 - Hippo Bubble: required to use the bubbles in Hippo Zone to fly.
 - Space Physics: the Space Zone levels will have normal gravity until this is obtained.
 - Super Star Duration Increase: you begin with a drastically lowered invincibility star duration, and these items will increase it.
-This is the main filler item and the number of them appearing in the item pool depends on your settings.

 Additionally, the following items can be shuffled depending on your YAML settings:
 - The 6 Golden Coins: note that the game will still show you the coin being sent to the castle when defeating a boss regardless of whether the coin is actually obtained in that location.
+- Mario Coin Fragments: As an alternative to shuffling the 6 Golden Coins, you can shuffle Mario Coin Fragments, a chosen percentage of which are needed to assemble the Mario Coin.
+You will start with the other 5 coins.
 - Midway Bells: ringing bells results in a location check, and the midway check points are shuffled as items.
 Note that you may have to backtrack from the midway point to reach some secret exits!
 - Normal Mode/Easy Mode: you can start the game in Normal Mode with an Easy Mode "upgrade" in the item pool, or start in